* This blog was last tested on OAC 5.9 + Oracle Application Express 20.2.0.00.20 + ADW 19c by Jay Pearson (Oracle A-Team) *

-For this example, use the URL Prefix 'bicsdemo' and create a 'GET' handler which will respond by selecting all the records from the demo_orders table based on the SQL statement of 'select * from demo_orders', as shown below.
+For this example, use the URL Prefix 'demo' and create a 'GET' handler which will respond by selecting all the records from the SAMP_REVENUE_DENORM table based on the SQL statement of:

-Once created, edit the 'GET' handler that was just created, and select the 'Test' button beneath the source to confirm that the JSON formatted data will be returned as expected.
+Once created, test the Full URL in a browser to confirm that the JSON formatted data will be returned as expected.

 This simple example showed how to extract data from a specific table, but it may be necessary to use some more complex SQL and include filters to limit the data returned.

-Using the 'Administration' option, and then 'Manage Sessions' - the SQL that the BI Server runs can be located and examined.
+Using the 'Administration' option, and then 'Manage Sessions' - the SQL that OAC runs can be located and examined.

 With a little work, and some testing within the SQL Workshop, the SQL statement can be recreated.
-In this case the following SQL statement was reversed engineered to mimic the BICS report.
+In this case the following SQL statement was reversed engineered to mimic the OAC report.

 This SQL can then be used to create a new RESTful 'GET' method.

-This time a parameter for 'region' will be created, which is included as a filter in the select statement.
+This time a parameter for 'company' will be created, which is included as a filter in the select statement.

 Multiple parameters can be created in this manner to filter the dataset further and minimize the data returned.

-This article demonstrated how the Apex RESTful services can be used to replicate BICS reports and allow data to be extracted from the BICS Schema Service Database via a web-service call.
+This article demonstrated how the Apex RESTful services can be used to replicate OAC reports and allow data to be extracted from the reporting database via a web-service call.